Krylov Polynomials and Quantum Query Complexity

+A major practical limitation of our proposal is the assumption that the spectral measure $\mu_{H,\psi_0}$ is known in advance.
+Without this information, our result is mostly information-theoretic rather than directly implementable.
+Determining $\mu$ efficiently therefore remains an significant open problem.
+In principle, the spectral measure can be estimated on a quantum device.
+Quantum Phase Estimation (QPE) samples eigenvalues according to $\mu$, while moment-estimation or survival-amplitude techniques access its Fourier transform and enable reconstruction of the associated Lanczos coefficients.
+In the future, we plan to develop scalable algorithms for learning $\mu_{H,\psi_0}$, and convert our framework into a practical tool as well.

-Our work reveals a deep connection between the theory of orthogonal polynomials and quantum complexity.
-Techniques from the theory of orthogonal polynomials—such as spectral transformations (e.g., Christoffel filtering), classical inequalities, and results like Bochner’s theorem—can be leveraged to further reduce query complexity.
-Moreover, the underlying mathematics of the QSVT formalism exhibits striking parallels with supersymmetric quantum mechanics, suggesting fruitful directions for future study.
-Extensions from single-variable to multivariate settings, for instance, through Jack polynomials, offer another promising avenue for generalization.
+Another limitation of our framework is that the final state could have reduced probability amplitude due to the normalization issues in QSVT.
+This could be solved via constrained opitmization strategy or using Christoffel filtering with the later being more suited for orthogonal polynomials theory.
+In fact, other techniques from the theory of orthogonal polynomials, such as spectral transformations (e.g., Christoffel filtering), classical inequalities, and results like Bochner’s theorem, can be leveraged to further reduce query complexity.

-\paragraph{Quantum-classical advantage boundary} So far, we have focused on the quantum query complexity.
+Another promising direction is on the boundary of quantum and classical computational advantage.
+So far, we have focused on the quantum query complexity.
 However, if the quantum query complexity is polynomial, while the classical methods would require superpolynomial or even exponential queries, the quantum-classical boundary can be defined.
-A similar approach has already been used in the context of quantum versus classical walks.
+A similar approach has already been used in the context of quantum versus classical walks \cite{Childs_2003, balasubramanian2024exponentialspeedupsquantumwalks, adhikari2023quantuminformationspreadingscrambling}.